smithy-lang/smithy-kotlin/docs/design/paginators.md

 structure FunctionConfiguration { ... }
 ```

-**NOTE**: The trait may be applied at the service level to set default pagination.
-See the trait definition and examples for the ways it can be used in a model.
+**NOTE**: The [trait](https://awslabs.github.io/smithy/1.0/spec/core/behavior-traits.html#paginated-trait) may apply
+at the service level to set default pagination.
+See the trait definition and examples for the ways it can be
+used in a model.

 ## Considerations